 In both series, we have this school club which was started by a delusional girl who is into supernatural and we also have this cynical guy with a tendency to do tsukkomi (though the guy from Chuunibyou does it with more impact - literally).
 Both series also have a hint of romance and other weird kids who accompany the two mentioned earlier.
 The key difference would be the fact that the supernatural stuff in Suzumiya Haruhi no Yuutsu is actually real, while in Chuunibyou is all part of the delusions.
 Nonetheless if you liked one, the other might be worth checking out.
 Last but not least, both series are really funny.

-If you liked Melancholy you will probably like Chuunibyou or vice versa.
-Both of these anime revolve around a hyperactive girl with an imagination just as alive.
-The main males are caught up in her plans against his will.
-Both series have similar main protagonist.
-The female lead drags the unwilling male protagonist into joining their school club where crazy things happen.
+Both of these anime revolve around a hyperactive high school girl with an imagination just as alive.
+In their attempts to bring out the supernatural they drag an unwilling male student and soon-to-be-friends into their club and shenanigans.
 Both females long for excitement in their drab boring existences and both clubs center around finding this excitement.
-Also, Yuki originally is in the club room to read and Kumin joins the club in order to nap.
+Fun ensues as both girls cause annoyance and stress on the other club members.
+Also, Yuki and Kumin are similar in that they originally joined the club to read and nap respectively.
 Overall, both are comedies with fun characters, slight romance, and "action".